 There is this amazing cave called Gurusampo not too far from Tukuche in Mustang.
 Although only a few hours from the main trail of the Annapurna Circuit Trek, very few people go there.
 And perhaps it is better that way, for the place is absolutely beautiful.
-The panorama seen from the trail is unrivalled for at least a fifty kilometers up and down the Kali Gandaki and if it is late spring you will see one off flowers that are hard to come by in other places.
+The panorama seen from the trail is unrivaled for at least a fifty kilometers up and down the Kali Gandaki and if it is late spring, you will see one off flowers that are hard to come by in other places.
 But that is not why I am going to talk about that place today.
-I am going to talk about this place for my wife Mamita and I had one of the most memorable experiences here.
+I am going to talk about this place for my wife Mamita, and I had one of the most memorable experiences here.
 And no it isn’t kinky.

 The day was overcast and rain clouds enveloped the mighty Dhaulagiri.
 Once in awhile the Ice Fall would peek out from the clouds.
 But the flowers.
 The flowers made up for the view ten fold over.
 Having navigated through fields of Himalayan Asters liberally dotted with louseworts, we reached a stream.
 Unlike the year before there was a small wooden bridge there and some people were working to repair the bridge.
-To make conversation I asked them about the Sikkim Lama.
+To make a conversation, I asked them about the Sikkim Lama.

 They looked mildly puzzled for a bit and then one of them said, “Yes that would be me.
 Haha.
 I know nobody recognizes me.
 Haha.
 Everybody thinks I am this old serious bearded guy, sitting in a dead serious meditative posture all the time.
 Haha.
 But that is so not me.
 I need to get my hands dirty.
 What are you doing here?”.
 He would talk very fast and was very very expressive to say the least.
 And he had a quirky habit of ending each sentence with a short burst of “Haha”.
 He was at once disarming and queer.